hortonworks/dlm_app/README.md

 * Nodejs 6.10.0 or above.
 To get Nodejs on Linux, you can follow instructions here: https://nodejs.org/en/download/package-manager/#enterprise-linux-and-fedora
 * [Yarn](https://yarnpkg.com) package manager (`npm install --global yarn`)
 * docker-machine (tested with 0.7.0), docker (tested with 1.8.0), docker-compose (tested with 1.7.1)
+* Centos 7 or Mac OSX are tested platforms

 ## Build